RJPearson94/terraform-provider-twilio/docs/resources/serverless_environment.md

 ---
-page_title: "Twilio Serverless Resource"
+page_title: "Twilio Serverless Environment"
 subcategory: "Serverless"
 ---

-# twilio_serverless_service Resource
+# twilio_serverless_environment Resource

-Manages a Serverless service
+Manages a Serverless environment.
+See the [API docs](https://www.twilio.com/docs/runtime/functions-assets-api/api/environment) for more information

+For more information on Serverless (also known as Runtime), see the product [page](https://www.twilio.com/runtime)

-!> This resource is in beta
+!> This API used to manage this resource is currently in beta and is subject to change

 ## Example Usage